 Best Performance: This award is given to entrants who exemplify excellence in presentation on stage.
 There are six performance awards; Novice, Journeyman and Master in the Walk-on and Skit divisions.

 Best in Class: Winners exemplify the best combination of craftsmanship and performance.
 There are three best in class awards; Novice, Journeyman and Master.
 The winners of these awards will be presented with $100 in JoAnn’s and Hobby Lobby Gift Cards (split evenly between the two stores).

 Best in Show: The cosplayer or group selected for best in show represents the best in craftsmanship and performance across all classes and divisions.
 There is only one Best in Show award.
 The winner of this award will be presented with $500 in JoAnn’s, Hobby Lobby and Home Depot Gift Cards (split evenly among the three stores).

 Entrants may not be a member of San Japan staff.
 Entrants may not enter the same costume in the stage show and the hall cosplay.
-Entering or winning the World Cosplay Summit Southwest Qualifiers WILL NOT disqualify entrants from this competition.